jaywcjlove/key-clicker/README.md

 <!--idoc:ignore:start-->
 > [!TIP]
-> Statement: This project is not open-source.
-This repository serves as the official website for collecting issues and user feedback.
-This approach is purely to save costs, as the app cannot pass the review without an official website.
+> Declaration: This project is not an open-source project.
+The repository serves as the official website, used to collect issues and user demands.
+This is done to save costs, because without an official website, the application cannot pass the review.
 <!--idoc:ignore:end-->

 <div align="center">